nbunicorn/nbunicorn/docs/index.rst

 Integrating your notebook
 -------------------------

-Once your deployment is complete, each function decorated with python:`@nbunicorn.expose` is available as a REST endpoint.
+Once your deployment is complete, each function decorated with :python:`@nbunicorn.expose` is available as a REST endpoint.
 You might choose to integrate this using your own code in any language you prefer.

 To make things simple, we provide ``nbunicorn.js``, which is a JavaScript client specific to your notebook.